lookich/Gitcom/README.md

     Author email: tyson@tysongach.com

-  It uses PostgreScL 10.7 database.
+  It uses PostgreSQL 10.7 database.
+  Ruby 2.5.1

   For setups: copy the repository to yourself.
   And enter the commands: